Phase 1b Trial of Dinaciclib With Pembrolizumab for Advanced Breast Cancer

 - Patient is male or female and ≥18 years of age on the day of signing informed consent.

-- Patient must have performance status of 0-2 on the Eastern Cooperative Oncology Group(ECOG) Performance Scale and life expectancy > 3 months
+- Patient must have performance status of 0-1 on the ECOG Performance Scale and life expectancy > 3 months

 - Patient must have evaluable disease